About Us

 An introduction and friendly story of sorts of who we are and where we came from.

-Owing to that love of Trains..
-I built a 6' x 32' (1.8m x 9.8m) HO layout in my parent's 3rd fl. apartment building.
-It was brass track.
-That is when I first became obsessed with the sides of my track not looking "real".
+That era is when I first became obsessed with the sides of my track not looking like real life.
+Rusty!
 My first idea was using black and brown Magic Marker pens.
 Does that sound familiar today?
-But this was very short lived.
-The sharp track rail ties shredded the tips.
-Dragging a felt marker across smooth metal rails was just not at all the way.
-But funny a half century later today modelers are still trying it.
+So yes, I been there and done that!
+The sharp track rail ties shredded the marker tips i no time at all into a fuzzy stub getting ink coats on the tops of the conductive rails.
+Still funny how and why today modelers are still trying it!
 So the idea for weathering model railroad track and more has stuck with me.
-After many dozens of combinations in my trials I continually was obsessed with improvement.
-I invented and developed a reusable, refillable mini paint roller specially designed for painting model railroad track.
-Culminating in my latest version called - Rusty Rails Painter.
+I developed / invented a reusable, refillable mini paint roller (albeit with many trials) specially designed for painting model railroad track.
+The Rusty Rails Painter

 _____________________________________________